DigvijayChaudhary07/Addtocart_products/README.md

-# Addtocart_products
-A simple Add to Cart webpage built using HTML, CSS, and JavaScript.
-Users can browse products and add them to a dynamic cart with real-time updates.

 # Add to Cart Webpage 🛒

 This is a simple and responsive Add to Cart project built using HTML, CSS, and JavaScript.
 It allows users to browse through listed products and add them from the shopping cart dynamically.